-Kathleen Bennett, one of the owners of Allende Books, writes a monthly book review for The Baja Citizen, a local bi-weekly English-language newspaper.
+Kathleen Bennett, one of the previous owners of Allende Books, used to write a monthly book review for The Baja Citizen, a local English-language magazine.
 Below are reviews from her column, The Bookstore Kat.One Hundred Years of Solitude

 A while ago, The Baja Citizen ran an op-ed piece stating that if you live here in Mexico, you should make an effort to learn Spanish.
 I agree wholeheartedly.
 My husband and I have many Mexican friends, and, with one exception, I make it a rule to speak to all of them in Spanish.
 (It wouldn't be a rule without an exception, right?)
 Although I do speak Spanish well enough to have a conversation about art, or literature, or politics, I will be the first to admit that I still make a ton of mistakes.
 However, mistakes or not, lack of vocabulary or not, I usually manage to get my point across.
 Or, at least, my Mexican friends are gracious enough to pretend I do.

 While I agree that if you live in Mexico, you should make an effort to learn Spanish, I also understand what a difficult process that is.
 About five years ago, my husband and I spent the better part of a year exploring Mexico and Guatemala, traveling in our VW Golf and tent-camping.
 We first came through La Paz in December of 2005, and stayed for a month to take intensive Spanish classes.
 Part of the reason for our trip was to enjoy a different culture.
 It's hard to enjoy a culture if you can't speak the language.
 But even after four weeks of intensive classes, we still spoke Spanish like children – and not very bright children at that.